 BE the immeasurable value that cannot be replaced

-So…the only way to live your life i- at least in my opinion – is to BE value in your own authentic way.
+So…the only way to live your life is- at least in my opinion – is to BE value in your own authentic way.
 Your own authentic way can NEVER be replaced (because your actions naturally come from your unique biology and life experiences, nobody else can replicate that).

-Perhaps, choose receptiveness to men’s perception of what they are inspired by in women; and be willing to give your unique contribution to a man you’ve built some trust with, to the people you love, to the people who crave that kind of contribution from your unique soul.
+Perhaps, choose receptiveness to men’s perception of what they are inspired by women; and be willing to give your unique contribution to a man you’ve built some trust with, to the people you love, to the people who crave that kind of contribution from your unique soul.

 Not every woman who is loyal to her heart’s desires and wants is an entitled “princess” or a “taker”…

 It’s just that some women really live as living, breathing, open giving goddesses and some live as snorting rejections of their authentic cravings… and spew language of ‘that’s so manipulative!’…

 Disclaimer: giving value doesn’t always mean we get the same value back; that’s why it’s so important to be as attuned to men as possible.

 Attunement is the key.
 We need to gauge what is value to him, gauge whether he is ready to receive our gifts, and whether we need to move on.

 If you want to learn the 3 simple words that can inspire your man to commit to you, click here to register and watch Commitment Masterclass for free.

 P.S – the biggest difference between being a taker and a value adder is genuinely caring – getting out of ourselves.
 When you care, you never have to worry about being a taker and if you were, you acknowledge your mistake and feel even deeper as to what people need from you.